hdShang/arxiv-daily/docs/cs-RO/2025-06-10/papers/250608708v2-phyblock-a-progressive-benchmark-for-physical-understanding-and-plan.md

 ---
 layout: default
-title: PhyBlock: A Progressive Benchmark for Physical Understanding and Planning via 3D Block Assembly
+title: "PhyBlock: A Progressive Benchmark for Physical Understanding and Planning via 3D Block Assembly"
 ---

 # PhyBlock: A Progressive Benchmark for Physical Understanding and Planning via 3D Block Assembly